The Immune System

 Denes has a number of products that can help support your pet’s immune system:

-- Denes All in One+ Powder which is formulated using Seaweed, Wheatgrass, Barleygrass, Spinach and Alfalfa.
+- Denes Complete Healthcare (All in One+) Powder which is formulated using Seaweed, Wheatgrass, Barleygrass, Spinach and Alfalfa.
 It is rich in nutrients that support the immune system, as well as antioxidants and blood cleansers.

-- Denes Garlic Oil Capsules.
+- Denes Respiratory Support (Garlic Oil) Capsules.
 Garlic has a well known antiseptic action and can help combat viral, bacterial and fungal infections as well as supporting the immune system.

 - Denes Greenleaf Capsules.
 Greenleaf, which is based on Stinging Nettles, helps cleanse the blood of toxins that can have adverse effects on the immune system.

-- Denes Probiotic+ Powder.
+- Denes Gut Health (Probiotic+) Powder.
 To support the natural bacteria in the gut, which in turn support the immune system.

 - Denes Light with Chicken and Liver plus added herbs, reduced calorie canned dog food, is ideal for dogs which are obese.